gabe565/moreutils-go/README.md

 ## Differences

-My goal is 100% compatability, but there are currently some differences compared to moreutils:
+My goal is 100% compatibility, but there are currently some differences compared to moreutils:

 | Applet       | Differences                                                                                                                                                                                                                                             |
 |--------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|